SOUMYADIPRONY/SOUMYADIPRONY/README.md

 - Gaming otherwise
 - From **Kolkata, The City of Joy**
 ## More about Myself
-- 🤓 Python Developer, MERN stack enthusiast
+- 🤓 Python Developer, MERN stack enthusiast, Generative AI developer
-- Used to make Tech Videos on YouTube and wrote 200 tech articles in [Techbloat](https://www.techbloat.com/)
+- My past: to make Tech Videos on YouTube and wrote 200 tech articles in [Techbloat](https://www.techbloat.com/)
-- ⚡Fact: I also have good humor
+- ⚡Fact: I also have a good humor
 ## Reach out
 - You can reach me on the following social media channels